questfox.news is now online

 The syntax is described here

-qf_avg() | Returns the average value of the input values (seperated by comma) and excludes missing, not seen and not answered values. qf_avg(@81c4af14-4857-49b8-9dd7-449b33e73e60@ , @7151c6d2-48af-4619-8318-39b62aa99b07@) |
+| qf_avg() | Returns the average value of the input values (separated by comma) and excludes missing, not seen and not answered values. qf_avg(@81c4af14-4857-49b8-9dd7-449b33e73e60@ , @7151c6d2-48af-4619-8318-39b62aa99b07@) |

-qf_sum() | Returns the sum of the input values (seperated by comma) and excludes missing, not seen and not answered values. qf_sum(@81c4af14-4857-49b8-9dd7-449b33e73e60@ , @7151c6d2-48af-4619-8318-39b62aa99b07@) |
+| qf_sum() | Returns the sum of the input values (separated by comma) and excludes missing, not seen and not answered values. qf_sum(@81c4af14-4857-49b8-9dd7-449b33e73e60@ , @7151c6d2-48af-4619-8318-39b62aa99b07@) |

-We suggest to ad an invisible number inside the questionpage and calculate right into that hidden variable.
+We suggest to ad an invisible number inside the question page and calculate right into that hidden variable.
 You can later use this value as a trigger for questlogix or to show this value live to the respondent.

 Missing values in market research with questfox